This is a Pro data source. If not available on your plan please upgrade or contact our support team.

 9007199254740991

-You might experience a loss in precision when using real, double precision, numeric or decimal types with large numbers or very small negative numbers.
+You might experience a loss in precision when using real, double precision, numeric or decimal types with large or very small negative numbers.

 We support Integer values up to 32 bits.

-Bigint types not only consume a lot of storage but also decrease the performance of the database, therefore, you should have a good reason to use it.
+Bigint types not only consume a lot of storage but also decrease the performance of the database; therefore, you should have a good reason to use it.

 Decimal points

 When choosing how many decimal points you'd like, it's best to use the TRUNC function.
-TRUNC returns a truncated value of a number or a datetime value.
+TRUNC returns a truncated value of a number or a DateTime value.
 For more information, see PostgreSQL's list of Mathematical Functions and Operators.

 Example uses of TRUNC